 What is a Dangerous Dog?

-The Community Charter provides the authority to address Dangerous Dogs.
+The Community Charter provides the authority to address Dangerous Dogs in an animal control bylaw, most describe a dangerous dog as below or similar.

 Section 49 defines a dangerous dog as follows: